CasualSuperman/glomp/README.md

 Glomp
 =====
-Go's light, open music player
+A light, open music player written in Go.